Are You Facing Pregnancy Discrimination at Work? Contact Us Today!

 Filing a Charge of Discrimination

 If you feel strongly you were denied a job due only to your being pregnant, you may decide the time has come to file a charge of discrimination against the employer.
 To do so, you will contact either your state's anti-discrimination agency or the U.S. Equal Employment Opportunity Commission, most often called the EEOC.
 Should you be considering filing a lawsuit, you will be required to first contact the EEOC and attempt to have the matter settled through an agency investigation.
 In some cases, the EEOC will take your case and attempt to reach a settlement with the employer, although this does not happen on a regular basis.
 Also, unless you have overwhelming evidence to support your claims, the EEOC may not find in your favor.
-However, whether or not the EEOC is on your side, you can still hire a pregnancy discrimination lawyer Los Angeles working females rely on to protect their rights in these matters.
+However, whether or not the EEOC is on your side, you can still hire an LA pregnancy discrimination lawyer working women rely on to protect their rights in these matters.

 The Demand Letter

-If you want to bypass the EEOC, you can instead hire a pregnancy discrimination attorney in the workplace and have them send the employer in question a demand letter.
+If you want to bypass the EEOC, you can instead hire an attorney for pregnancy discrimination in the workplace and have them send the employer in question a demand letter.
 This letter, which will state the facts regarding your claim, will give the employer a chance to settle the matter with you in a fair and reasonable manner.
 If you choose to do this, be prepared for a long and arduous fight that could take up time you could spend continuing your job search.
 Along with this, the employer may also attempt to discredit your professional or even personal reputation, which could further complicate matters.

 Correcting Its Error

 Since federal employment laws can be very complex, situations do sometimes arise where an employer may not have been fully aware of how these laws apply to applicants or employees who are pregnant.
 Thus, you may be able to contact an employer and have them correct their mistake before the situation finds its way into a courtroom.
 However, don't count on this.
 Since a company may be able to point to various details as to why you did not get the job, trying to handle this on your own rarely works in your favor.
-Thus, should you believe pregnancy discrimination occurred, it is always best to turn the matter over to an employment attorney Los Angeles who understands the law and knows the proper legal steps to take with such matters.
+Thus, should you believe pregnancy discrimination occurred, it is always best to turn the matter over to an employee rights attorney in Los Angeles who understands the law and knows the proper legal steps to take with such matters.